How many times has the thought crossed your mind – how do I use my Instagram to grow my business? How do I get more

 Start with a valuable first impression- Your Bio on Instagram

 A great impression begins with an optimized Instagram bio and a visually cohesive feed with a clear focus.
 Include keywords, emojis and branded hashtags in your bio on Instagram.
 Importantly, to improve searchability, keep your name and username different.
 IndokaCreative, The Virtual Savvy and theWAHWife, all have optimized bios where the name and user name differ.
 Brands like Maroon Oak use keywords in the name to double the opportunity for searchable criteria in the app.

 Brian Meiggs, founder of personal finance site My Millennial Guide has a good point.
 “One mistake small businesses tend to make on their Instagram account is not creating value.
-Your Instagram account is similar to a resume.
-A potential customer will spend seconds on your page and will at most, see your first few IG pics.
+Your Instagram for Business account is similar to a resume.
+A potential customer will spend seconds on your page and will at most, see your first few images on Instagram.
 Then they will decide if they want to scroll through your pictures and eventually follow you.
 If your initial photos aren’t providing value, then you just lost a potential follower.
 Every photo you post has to have a purpose, otherwise, why post it?”

 Have you tried these 7 features to strengthen your business profile?

 Focus on the user’s needs and preferences

 Nick Knoerr of ISlideUSA adds, “You can use Instagram for business in a number of ways.
 Like many businesses, we use it to project our brand.
 So a majority of our posts revolve around the people who wear and enjoy our products, namely custom and licensed slide sandals.
-Having grown to almost 41,000 followers, this is a focus for us to maintain our engagement with our core demographic and loyalists to the brand.”
+Having grown to almost 41,000 followers, this is a focus for us to maintain our Instagram engagement with our core demographic and loyalists to the brand.”

 Additionally, UGC or User generated Content is a great way to grow organically and get more followers on Instagram.
 When people share your branded hashtag, it’s easy to source user generated content.
 It’s also relationship building.